We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Fiberglass

 Fiberglass is commonly used to insulate homes, so it only makes sense that it can have the same effect on a garage door.
-This thick, fibrous material has a high R-value, meaning it’s ideal for insulating attics, ceilings, walls, and floors, in addition to garage doors.
+This thick, fibrous material has a high R-value, meaning it’s a great material to insulate a garage, attic, ceilings, walls, and floors.
 (R-value is determined by the thickness and the density of a material.
 The higher the R-value, the better the material will insulate.)
 The only downside of fiberglass is that it’s messy to work with.

 Foam